-No. Travelers often believe that if they’re buying travel insurance, their entire trip is “covered.”
-It isn’t, despite what you think your agent told you when you purchased the coverage.
+No. Travelers often believe that if they’re buying travel insurance, the policy covers their entire trip.
+It doesn’t, despite what you think your agent told you when you purchased the coverage.
 No policy covers everything.
-Rather, it covers you under certain circumstances, which are outlined in your policy.
-Please don’t wait to read your policy until you have to file a claim — by then, it could be too late.
+Rather, it covers you under certain circumstances.
+Please don’t wait to read your policy until you have to file a claim.
+By then, it could be too late.

-First, the good news: According to the US Travel Insurance Association, about 90 percent of insurance claims are honored.
-So, if you’re thinking of filing a claim on your policy, it will probably be approved.
+First, the good news: According to the US Travel Insurance Association, insurance companies honor about 90 percent of insurance claims.

-Now, the bad news: If you’re among the 10 percent who have been rejected, you could face a long and ultimately unsuccessful struggle to have your claim paid.
+Now, the bad news.
+If you’re among the 10 percent who have been rejected, prepare for a long struggle to have your claim paid.